Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Specify the session length
 --------------------------

 When a session is started, it is assigned a maximum session timeout value.
-Once the session has been open the specified amount of time, the session expires and is forcefully closed.
+After the session has been open the specified amount of time, the session expires and is forcefully closed.
 You can no longer submit jobs to that session.
+See `What happens when a session ends <../sessions#ends.html>`__ for further details.

 You can configure the maximum session timeout value through the `max_time` parameter, which can be specified as seconds (int) or a string, like "2h 30m 40s".
 This value has to be greater then the `max_execution_time` of the job and less than the system’s `max_time`.
+The default value is the system’s `max_time`.
+See `What is the maximum execution time for a Qiskit Runtime job? <faqs/max_execution_time.html>`__ to determine the system's `max_time`.

-The default value is the system’s `max_time` (see table below).
-For example, if you run five jobs within a session and each job is estimated to be five minutes long, the maximum time for you session should at least 25 min.
+When setting the session length, consider how long each job within the session might take.
+For example, if you run five jobs within a session and each job is estimated to be five minutes long, the maximum time for the session should at least 25 min.

 .. code-block:: python

   with Session(service=service, backend=backend, max_time="25m"):
     ...

 There is also an interactive timeout value (5 minutes), which is not configurable.
 If no session jobs are queued within that window, the session is temporarily deactivated.
-For more details about session length and timeout, see `sessions <../sessions.html>`__.
+For more details about session length and timeout, see `How long a session stays active <../sessions#active.html>`__.

 .. _close session: